Fast Approximation of the Sliced-Wasserstein Distance Using Concentration of Random Projections: Experiments

 Next, we consider autoregressive processes of order one (AR(1)).
 An AR(1) process is defined as $X_1 = \veps_1$ and, for $t \in \nsets$, $X_t = \alpha X_{t-1} + \veps_t$, where $\alpha \in [0, 1]$ and $(\veps_i)_{i \in \bbN^*}$ is an \iid~sequence of real random variables with $\PE[\veps_1] = 0$ and finite second-order moment.
 If $\alpha < 1$, the process has a stationary distribution and $(X_j)_{j\in\nsets}$ satisfies the weak dependence condition in its stationary regime \cite{doukhan2008}.
 In practice, we generate a sample by using this recursion formula for $10^4 + d$ steps, and keeping the last $d$ samples.
 The discarded samples correspond to a ``burn-in'' phase which helps reaching the stationary solution of the process.
 We generate $\{x^{(j)}\}_{j=1}^n$ and $\{y^{(j)}\}_{j=1}^n$ using the same distribution for the noise (either a Gaussian or Student's $t$-distribution, as described in the supplementary document).
 This means that both datasets come from the same distribution, thus $\swassersteinD[2](\mu, \nu)$ is exactly 0.
 We plot on \Cref{fig:weakdep_gaussian,fig:weakdep_student} the approximation error according to $d \in [10, 10^3]$ for different values of $\alpha$.
 The error converges to zero with increasing $d$, which is consistent with \Cref{cor:weakdep}.

 Note that \Cref{fig:cvg} exhibits rate of convergence that are better than the one in $d^{-1/8}$ derived in \Cref{sec:weakdep}: in \Cref{fig:centered}, the slope is approximately $-0.45$ (Gaussian) and $-0.7$ (Gamma), and in \Cref{fig:weakdep_gaussian,fig:weakdep_student}, it is on average $-0.35$.
-This suggests that our theoretical bounds might be improved, and we will further investigate this aspect in future work.
+This suggests that our theoretical bounds might be improved, and we further investigate this aspect for the Gaussian case: we consider the case where $\{ x^{(j)} \}_{j=1}^n, \{ y^{(j)} \}_{j=1}^n$ are $n$ independent samples from Gaussian distributions with diagonal covariance matrices, and we prove that $\bbE| \wassersteinD[2]\{\lawGauss(0,d^{-1}\moment_2(\bmu_d)), \lawGauss(0,d^{-1}\moment_2(\bnu_d))\} - \swassersteinD[2](\bmu_d, \bnu_d)|$ goes to 0 as $dn \to \plusinfty$ with a convergence rate in $d^{-1/2}n^{-1/2}$.
+We provide the complete statement and formal proof in \Cref{sec:indep_gen} (\Cref{prop:rate_gauss}).
+This result is consistent with \Cref{fig:centered}, and is a first encouraging step towards the following research direction: we will study if our proofs and the ones in \cite{reeves2017} can be refined when assuming additional structure on the distributions (e.g., sub-Gaussian and sub-exponential), in order to identify the settings under which our current bounds are tight or can be improved.